fusioncharts/dev_centre_docs/advanced-chart-configurations/annotations/positioning-annotations-using-macros.md

 * <a href="/advanced-chart-configurations/annotations/positioning-annotations-using-macros#annotation-macros-for-positioning-with-respect-to-other-chart-elements" class="smoth-scroll">Annotation Macros for positioning with respect to other chart elements</a>

-<p class="text-info"> Annotations can also be [positioned statically](/advanced-charting/annotations/positioning-annotations-using-absolute-values) in the chart constructor.</p>
+Annotations can also be [positioned statically](/advanced-charting/annotations/positioning-annotations-using-absolute-values) in the chart constructor.

 ## Annotation Macros